Ethiopian News & Opinion Journal

 TONY EASTLEY: Australian Valerie Browning ending that report from Andrew Geoghegan in Ethiopia.
 And there'll be more on the Ethiopian story on Foreign Correspondent at 9.30 tonight on ABC1.

-One Response to “Ethiopia again gripped by famine”
+One thought on “Ethiopia again gripped by famine

 If we really want a sustainable development we need an Ethiopia free from tyranny and this is good for all including the Tigreans.
 What is going in Ethiopia is not development but wealth grabbing (ZIRFIA) like in BORIS JELZEN Russia.
 Ethiopia needs a Government who cares for the country and its people.
 The sooner the better.
 The key to this is UNITY of the opposition and force the Woyane to know its limits and ruling by terrorizing and intriguing will not bring a lasting peace.